M-Quinn/CardGame_TechDemo/README.md

 # Card Game | Tech Demo #
 <p>A system to dynamically create 105 unique cards from 14 C# classes and a single prefab.
-You can check out the published article [on Medium](https://medium.com/unity-coder-corner/unity-creating-a-card-game-ac7f46365a50?sk=6150104ae98e57090f35ba3090e29bb7)</p>
+You can check out the published article <a href="https://medium.com/unity-coder-corner/unity-creating-a-card-game-ac7f46365a50?sk=6150104ae98e57090f35ba3090e29bb7">on Medium</a></p>

 ![Unity_dSfgKOECEM](https://github.com/user-attachments/assets/715be121-6f69-4142-8b76-4a1ac1c32aba)